zaqthefreshman/twlchecker/README.md

 --

 ``twlchecker`` to start checker.
 Then enter words.
-Note the word list is included in the repo however it is compiled in so the binary is stand alone
+Note the word list is included in the repo however it is compiled in using [go-bindata](https://github.com/jteeuwen/go-bindata) so the binary is stand alone